Biological & Geological Sciences 3053b

 Extracellular matrix remodelling in Developing Xenopus laevis

 Healthy tissue function requires proper cell adhesion, and this adhesion is in part provided by proteins collectively known as the extracellular matrix (ECM).
 The ECM can be cut and remodelled by proteins called matrix metalloproteinases (MMPs).
-The function of MMPs is in turn regulated by TIMPs.
+The function of MMPs is in turn regulated by inhibitors named RECK and TIMPs.
 Many cell types lose their normal functions when cell-ECM interactions are broken, in a process similar to the transformation of healthy cells into uncontrolled cancer cells.
-We use the frog, Xenopus laevis, as a model system to examine how specific ECM remodelling events control cell fate in specific tissues during development.
-Several embryological and microinjection techniques are used to investigate MMP and TIMP expression patterns and how they are related to ECM remodelling events, and diverse processes such as cell proliferation, migration and death.
+We use the frog, Xenopus laevis, as well as a number of cell lines as model systems to examine how specific ECM remodelling events control cell migration, invasion and ultimately cell fate.
+Several embryological and microinjection, as well as in vitro and in vivo cell culture techniques are used to investigate expression patterns, cell signalling events, and cytoskeletal rearrangements and how they are related to ECM remodelling events, and diverse processes such as cell proliferation, migration and death.

-Currently we are focusing on TIMP-3 and a membrane bound MMP named MT3-MMP.
-TIMPs and MT-MMP are believed to act together to not only regulate ECM remodelling, but also to activate other MMPs.
+Currently we are focusing on a membrane bound MMP named MT1-MMP.
+MT1-MMP appears to be a key lynch-pin in several processes as it is believed to not only regulate ECM remodelling, but also to activate other MMPs, transduce signalling cascades, as well as impact cellular viability.
 Understanding this regulation would be crucial in our understanding of the roles that these molecules play in development and disease.
-We are using several expression and inhibition approaches to investigate the roles played by TIMP-3 and MT3 in Xenopus.